-450 French Seminar: Novel, Drama, Poetry, Short Story

-Study in depth of a topic or genre in French literature.
+- 450 French Seminar: Novel, Drama, Poetry, Short Story Study in depth of a topic or genre in French literature.
 Student presentations in French.
 For advanced students.
 (See also Interim offerings.
 Prereq.: 311 or consent of instructor.
-On demand)
+On demand) - 499 Independent Study

 Individual pursuit of a topic, movement, or genre at an advanced level.
 Designed to complete a balanced program, enhance research, or meet individual interests.
 In literature a major paper and its defense are included.
 (Consultations with French teachers required.
 Junior standing.
 Fall, Interim, Spring.
-Subject and plan to be clarified early with study adviser.)
+Subject and plan to be clarified early with study adviser)

-German (GER)
+♦ German (GER)

-Major: 8 upper division courses, including 311, 411, one in civilization, and one literature.
-Semester in Germany required.

-Minor: 4 upper division courses, including 311 and 411.
-Interim, summer or semester in Germany strongly recommended.

-Teaching Licensure Minor: Five courses beyond 212, including one in conversation-composition, one literature, one in civilization, and two electives.
-All courses must be upper division courses.
-Study in Germany strongly recommended.

-Recommended Supporting Courses: Linguistics, European History, another language, English literature.
+- Major: 8 upper division courses, including 311; 411, 1 in civilization, and 1 in literature.
+Semester in Germany required. - Minor: 4 Upper Division courses, including 311 and 411.
+Interim, Summer or Semester in Germany strongly recommended. - Teaching Licensure Minor: 5 courses beyond 212, including 1 in conversationcomposition, 1 in literature, 1 in civilization, and 2 electives.
+All courses must be Upper Division courses.
+Study in Germany strongly recommended. - Recommended Supporting Courses: Linguistics, European History, another language, English literature.